Your 401(k) is Changing: Trump Opens the Door to Private Assets, Cryptocurrency

 Democratizing access to asset classes isn’t reserved for startups and fintechs only.
-President Trump is also trying to level the playing field, paving the way for everyday investors to invest in alternative investments through their 401(k) or other defined contribution plans.
+President Donald Trump is also trying to pave the way for everyday investors to invest in alternative investments through their 401(k)s or other defined-contribution plans.

-Trump is expected to sign an executive order in the coming days directing the Labor Department and the Securities and Exchange Commission to issue guidance allowing employers and plan sponsors to include private assets in 401(k) plans.
+Trump just signed an executive order directing the Labor Department and the Securities and Exchange Commission to issue guidance allowing employers and plan sponsors to include private assets in 401(k) plans.

 Sign up for Kiplinger’s Free E-Newsletters